chee-codes/employee-tracker/README.md

 ## Description

-Employee Tracker allows users to manage employees through the command line using Node, Inquirer, and a MySQL database.
-Through various prompts users are able to view employees by various categories, add new employees, and remove employees.
+Employee Tracker is a CLI that allows a user the ability to manage employees through various prompts.
+Users are then able to view employees by various categories, add new employees, and remove employees.

 ## Getting Started